Pimozide (By mouth)

 - Tell your doctor if you drink alcohol or if you are using any medicine that makes you sleepy, such as allergy medicine or narcotic pain medicine.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney, liver, or heart disease, glaucoma, pituitary gland tumors, an enlarged prostate, trouble urinating, or a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, or a history of seizures.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: